0xAlok/TabNest/README.md

-# TabSaver Browser Extension
+# TabNest Browser Extension

-TabSaver is a browser extension for Chrome/Edge (with Firefox support planned) that allows users to save and restore their current tabs and tab groups with a single click.
+TabNest is a browser extension for Chrome/Edge (with Firefox support planned) that allows users to save and restore their current tabs and tab groups with a single click.

 ## Features